 - is a complaint or report by a person alleging the occurrence of harassment or retaliation prohibited by this policy.
 All complaints must be reduced to writing, either initially or as part of an investigation.

-- is a person who complains of discrimination, harassment or retaliation prohibited by this policy.
+- is a person who submits a report regarding discrimination, harassment or retaliation prohibited by this policy.

 3.4 Hostile Environment

 is one that both a reasonable person would find hostile or abusive and one that the particular person who is the object of the harassment perceives to be hostile or abusive.
 Hostile environment is determined by looking at all of the circumstances, including the frequency of the allegedly harassing conduct, its severity, whether it is physically threatening or humiliating, and/or whether the conduct unreasonably interferes with an individual’s work performance, academic advancement, participation in extracurricular activities or access to University services.
 In some cases, a single incident may constitute harassment.

 Examples of conduct that could create or contribute to hostile environment harassment may include:

 - Unwelcome jokes about disability, race, sex, sexual orientation, etc.